-Policy 17.5 Chapter 17 (Reporting - Resident Reporting) requires that the agency has established procedures allowing for multiple internal ways for residents to report privately to agency officials about: sexual abuse; sexual harassment; retaliation by other residents or staff for reporting sexual abuse or sexual harassment; and staff neglect or other violations of responsibilities that may have contributed to such incidents.
-At CAYC residents may write written statements and drop the statements at the Nurse's or grievance box at the control booth; residents have access to writing materials and tools to document any such report.
+Policy 17.5 (Reporting - Resident Reporting) requires that the agency has established procedures allowing for multiple internal ways for residents to report privately to agency officials about: sexual abuse; sexual harassment; retaliation by other residents or staff for reporting sexual abuse or sexual harassment; and staff neglect or other violations of responsibilities that may have contributed to such incidents.
+At CAYC residents may write written statements and drop the statements at grievance boxes located around the campus, additionally, residents have access to writing materials and tools to document any such report.
 The grievance boxes are checked daily by facility administrators.
-Residents may ask to speak to the PREA Coordinator.
-Residents may report verbally to any staff or supervisor or administrative personnel any allegation.
-Policy mandates that staff accept reports of sexual abuse and sexual harassment made verbally, in writing, anonymously and from third parties.
+Residents may ask to speak to the PREA Coordinator at any time.
+Residents may report verbally to any staff, supervisor, or administrative personnel any allegation.
+Policy mandates that staff accept reports of sexual abuse and sexual harassment made verbally, in writing, anonymously, and from third parties.
 All verbal reports must be documented promptly by staff and immediately reported to the Administrator or Assistant Administrator.
 Residents may verbally report allegations by using the telephone located on the cottages to call one of the two Office of Juvenile Justice reporting hotlines, the 24-hour sexual assault hotline for Madison Parish (Wellspring), or the Department of Children and Family Services hotline.
 As it relates to civil immigration purposes, CAYC does not house residents with this legal status.
-As mandated reporters, staff are required to report sexual abuse and sexual harassment of residents; staff may privately report directly to the Administrator or Assistant Administrator.
+As mandated reporters, staff are required to report sexual abuse and sexual harassment of residents; staff may privately report directly to any supervisor or administrator.
 Residents receive reporting information at intake, this information is also found in the resident handbook.
 Reporting information is clearly posted throughout the facility and adjacent to the telephones to assist residents making reports using the telephone.
 Interviews with staff and residents support an understanding of the process including the multiple ways residents may report allegations of sexual abuse or sexual harassment.
 In addition to interviews, observations made during the tour confirmed the proper posting of information for residents.

-- Christian Acres Youth Center, Inc. Policy 17.5 - Christian Acres Youth Center Pre-Audit Questionnaire - Auditor Review of forms and reporting documentation - · Interviews with Residents - · Interviews with Staff - Interview with PREA Coordinator
+- Christian Acres Youth Center, Inc. Policy 17.5 - Christian Acres Youth Center Pre-Audit Questionnaire - Auditor Review of forms and reporting documentation - Interviews with Residents - Interviews with Staff - Interview with PREA Coordinator